 Other things being equal, the seeds that have begun to deteriorate due to one or more factors mentioned above subsequently will not store as well as the relatively undeteriorated seed.
 Therefore, it is of the utmost importance to maintain initial seed quality to the near maximum attainable by keeping weathering and other types of damages to the minimum possible.
 This would mean raising a good health seed crop, early harvesting, and adequate seed drying arrangements.

 Storage from Harvest until Processing

 The period of harvesting and cleaning is frequently one of the high temperatures.
 During this time, seeds still have high moisture content.
 Seed deterioration can be relatively rapid during this period.
 Transport from field to threshing floors, threshing floors to processing plants, and processing plants involve storage periods during which deterioration can be rapid and serious if the moisture content is above 13%.
-At moisture contents above this range, molds may grow on in the seed end heating may occur.
+At moisture contents above this range, moulds may grow on in the seed end heating may occur.

 Therefore, necessary to take the utmost care in the handling of material after harvest.
 If harvesting has been done above 13% moisture content, necessary arrangements for drying/aeration, etc., of seeds are necessary to preserve seed quality.
-Also, adequate care is necessary for handling the seed materials at this stage to prevent mechanical mixtures and maintain lot identity.
+Also, adequate care is essential for handling the seed materials at this stage to prevent mechanical mixtures and maintain lot identity.

 Storage of Seed in Warehouse